Bad Assumptions Can Kill Your Chances Of Success As A Comedian

 But when we speak, much more than just words and sentences alone are at play to communicate what it is we want to say.

-As a matter of fact, the literal words and sentences we use to communicate when talking to others play the smallest role in the whole verbal communication/expression process.
+As a matter of fact, the literal words and sentences we use to communicate when talking to others play the smallest role in the whole verbal communication and expression process.

 If you want to verify this for yourself, you need only record your side of a phone conversation.
 Then just transcribe the recording using your words processor.